Montgomery County Family Lawyers

 Spouse Awarded Additional Support Toward Mortgage

-Schedule Your Free Initial Consultation with Experienced Southeastern PA Family Lawyers
+Schedule Your Free Initial Consultation with Experienced Family Lawyers in Montgomery County, PA

 When your family is experiencing a legal transition such as divorce, separation, child custody, adoption, or something else, the experienced family lawyers at Rubin, Glickman, Steinberg & Gifford, P.C., can help you understand your legal options and protect your interests.
 We seek to simplify the way forward by giving you the information you need to make the right decisions for you and your family’s future.
 Our lawyers will be by your side throughout every step of the legal process.

-For nearly 68 years, our attorneys have been serving the legal needs of clients in Montgomery County, Bucks County, Lehigh County, Chester County, Delaware County, and throughout the surrounding areas.
+For nearly 68 years, our attorneys have been serving the legal needs of clients in Montgomery County, Bucks County, and throughout the surrounding areas.
 We’re located right off of Route 309 in Colmar, Hatfeild Township, and offer free and convenient parking.
 We also have a location in Newtown, PA

 At Rubin, Glickman, Steinberg & Gifford, we’ve earned the trust and respect of clients facing a wide range of legal problems.
 Our attorneys serve to protect you and guard your rights.
 Give us a call at 215-822-7575 or complete our online contact form today.